kerstin-w/Travel-Africa/TESTING.md

 The custom [script.js](static/js/script.js) was validated using the [JSHint](https://jshint.com/about/) static code analysis tool.
 A wanring *"One unused variable"* was generated for the `tooltipList` which I resolved by refactoring the code.
 Afterwards the test passed without errors or warnings.
 Due to the lack of complexity of **JavaScript** code implemented on the project, **Automated Unit Testing** of the **JavaScript** code was considered unnecessary.
-All **JavaScript** functions and event handlers in the custom **JavaScript Code Libraries** have been thoroughly manually de-bugged and tested in the console.
+All **JavaScript** functions and event handlers in the custom **JavaScript Code Libraries** have been thoroughly manually debugged and tested in the console.

 <details>
     <summary>Result</summary>